priyankanagar/spring-boot-microservice-order-service/README.md

       "password": "password"
     }
     Copy the token in the response.
 We will use it in the next step
-6. Call POST method on localhost:8080/authenticate with the following payload:
+6. Call GET method on localhost:8080/authenticate with the following payload:
         Header: Key: Authorization Value Bearer <token from previous step>
         Sample Body:
         {